Factbox: Global oil, gas producers slash spending after crude price rout

 Chevron Corp (CVX.N) said it aimed to trim spending and lower oil output in the near term.
 The oil major’s 2020 organic capital expenditure guidance had been $20 billion.

-Equinor (EQNR.OL) is reviewing its capital and exploration spending plans.
 It said the second tranche of its share buyback program, worth $675 million when including the Norwegian state’s share and which was due to run from May 18 to Oct.
 28, is pending approval by the annual shareholders’ meeting.

 Exxon Mobil (XOM.N) said it would make “significant” cuts to spending.
-It previously budgeted $30 billion to $33 billion for projects in 2020.
+It had previously budgeted $30 billion to $33 billion for projects in 2020.

+London-listed Genel (GENL.L), which operates in Iraq’s Kurdistan region, said while it was profitable at $30 a barrel, its spending will be scaled back and production impacted.

 Kurdistan-focused producer Gulf Keystone suspended some of its drilling activities in the northern Iraqi region.

-Kosmos Energy (KOS.N) suspended its dividend and said it aimed to reduce 2020 capital spending by 30% with a view to becoming cash-flow neutral with an oil price of $35.
+Kosmos Energy (KOS.N) has suspended its dividend and said it aimed to reduce 2020 capital spending by 30% with a view to becoming cash-flow neutral with an oil price of $35.

-Papua New Guinea-focussed Oil Search Ltd (OSH.AX) cut its 2020 investment by 38% and cut capital spending by 44%.
+Papua New Guinea-focussed Oil Search Ltd (OSH.AX) cut its 2020 investment by 38% and capital spending by 44%.

 Premier Oil (PMO.L) said it had identified at least $100 million in potential savings on its 2020 capital spending plans.

 Premier expects to be broadly cash-flow neutral in 2020, assuming a $100 million reduction in planned 2020 capital spending and a $35 oil price for the rest of the year.

 Santos Ltd (STO.AX), Australia’s No. 2 independent gas producer, said it was reviewing all its capital spending plans and would stop all new hiring.